 Selling your home can be quite a stressful process.
 If the owners are already in a stressful situation adding the public sale of their home can be a bit much to take.
 Keeping the sale off market and available to only a limited number of buyers reduces this stress.
 Owners can direct the sales agent to only bring qualified, genuine buyers through the property.

-How can you find off market properties?
+How can you find off market properties in Brisbane?

 If you have the time then call every agent who sells in the areas you’re looking to buy into and ask them what they have available.
 Make sure you’re checking in with them every 1-2 weeks and that they have your details in their system to send you their email updates.